composable-operator/composable/README.md

  ```

  In the above example, the name of the underlying `Service.ibmcloud` instance is obtained from a `configmap` and the same name is used for the field `instancename`.
 This allows flexibility in defining configurations, and promotes the reuse of yamls by alleviating hard-wired information.
 Moreover, it can be used to configure with data that is computed dynamically as a result of the deployment of some other resource.

+## Namespaces

+The `getValueFrom` section can have a field for the `namespace`.
+In this case, the specified namespace is used to look up the object that is being referenced.
+If the `namespace` field is absent then the namespace of the Composable object itself is used instead.

+The template object can have a `namespace` specified in its `metadata` section.
+In that case, the underlying object is created in that namespace.
+If the template does not have a `namespace` field, then the object is created in the namespace of the `Composable` itself.

+## Deletion

+When the Composable object is deleted, the underlying object is deleted as well.
+However, currently if the user deletes the underlying object manually, it is not automatically recreated (future work).